learnbyexample/learn_gnugrep_ripgrep/README.md

 # CLI text processing with GNU grep and ripgrep

-Example based guide to mastering GNU grep and ripgrep.
+Learn GNU grep and ripgrep with hundreds of examples and exercises.
 Visit https://youtu.be/MSbGokwHm-A for a short video about the book.

 <p align="center"><img src="./images/grep_ls.png" alt="CLI text processing with GNU grep and ripgrep ebook cover image" /></p>

-The book also includes exercises to test your understanding, which are presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md)
+The book also includes exercises to test your understanding, which are presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md).

 For solutions to the exercises, see [Exercise_solutions.md](./exercises/Exercise_solutions.md).